cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 things consistent.
 Characters have a move range to give an estimate of their ability to cross distances.
-Distances are given in descriptive terms in the following order: "close quarter" → "near" → "middle range"
-→ "long range".
+Distances are given in descriptive terms in the following order: "close quarter" → "near" → "middle range" → "long range".
 Again, this should be intuitive.

 ## Intents

 ### Deal damage

-During combat one of the most common intents is dealing damage to an oponent with a weapon.
+During combat one of the most common intents is dealing damage to an opponent with a weapon.
 This can be broken down into three parts.

 #### Hitting a target